Torbuntu/Leikr16/README.md

 # Specs
 - Resolution 320x240
-- 256 8x8 Sprites
+- 1024 8x8 Sprites (by means of 4 256 sprite sheets)
 - 640x120 Tiled Map (each tile is 8x8).
 (4 screens tall and 16 wide)

 # Current features
 - Terminal Emulator.
-Not many commands yet.
-- Groovysh repl by prefixing commands with `gv`.
+- Groovysh repl in the terminal.
 - Small games can be loaded and played by typing `load [game name] [optional: game type]` then `run` games loaded from the ChipSpace directory.
-- Exit to Terminal with ESC
 - Sprite Editor. (functional, but needs improvement)
 - Github repo downloads using `setUserRepo [github username]` then `lpm install [repo name]`.
 Then to load the game use `mnt [game name]` which will load the game from the Download directory into ChipSpace.
 Then you can `load [game name]` and `run`.
 To set where the repository exists use the `setRepoType [repo website]` command.
 Options known to work are github and gitlab.
 To set repository user and type all at once use `repoSettings [repo name] [repo type]`.
 - settings.properties file for customizing the colors of the background and font in terminal as well as the font itself (font name file and size in width and height).